syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Watermark.md

 ![C:/Users/ApoorvahR/Desktop/2.png](Watermark_images/Watermark_img1.png)

-> _Note: The Watermark property is of the object type so any framework elements can be hosted as Watermark content.
-Below example shows how to host an image and text as Watermark content._
+> Note: The Watermark property is of the object type so any framework elements can be hosted as Watermark content.
+Below example shows how to host an image and text as Watermark content.

->

 {% highlight xml %}
-[XAML]